xinxinzhang-tudelft/Improving-Motion-Precision-via-Reset-Integral-Sliding-Mode-Control/README.md

 - It significantly improves disturbance rejection capability.
 - It enhances steady-state precision.
 - It maintains desirable transient response.
-- It reduces control effort compared to conventional reset control strategies.

 These results validate the theoretical developments and confirm the practical effectiveness of the proposed control framework.